 Intro to WordPress Custom Post Types

-Welcome to the exciting world of WordPress Custom Post Types!
-If you have spent any time working with WordPress you know that a basic WordPress site is primarily made up of Pages and Posts.
+Welcome to the eXciting world of WordPress Custom Post Types!
+If you have spent any time with WordPress, you know that a basic WordPress site is primarily made up of Pages and Posts.
 You have probably also noticed that there isn’t a ton of difference between Pages and Posts.
 Both have similar input fields: a title, some body text, and possibly a featured image.
-In fact, the main content of a Page or a Post is stored in the very same database table distinguished only by its ‘post_type’.
+In fact, the main content of a Page or a Post is stored in the very same database table distinguished only by its “post_type.”

-Without knowing it you may already be familiar with what WordPress Custom Posts Types offer.
-Many themes give you sections like “Our Team,” which give you the ability to create custom profiles for people in your organization.
-Or you may have seen the “Portfolio” menu item in the backend of your WordPress theme, which lets you create a catalog of projects you want to showcase on your site.
-“Testimonials” or “Gallery” are also familiar examples that are built into many themes.
+Without knowing it, you may already be familiar with what WordPress Custom Post Types offer.
+Many themes give you sections like “Our Team,” which offers you the ability to create custom profiles for people in your organization.
+Or, you may have seen the “Portfolio” menu item in the back-end of your WordPress theme, which lets you create a catalog of projects you want to showcase on your site.
+“Testimonials” or “Gallery” are also familiar eXamples that are built into many themes.
 More often than not, these tools are powered by WordPress Custom Post Types.

-- Another big benefit is they are easier to train site admins to use.
+- They are easier to train site admins to use.
 When built correctly, WordPress Custom Post Types will provide context and constraints that help your content creators focus on building content and not wasting time figuring out which category a post belongs in or if it will show up in the right place on the website.
-Also, when creating a typical Custom Post Type entry, you do not need all of the possible options available to a generic post streamling the process of managing site content.
+Also, when creating a typical Custom Post Type entry, you do not need all of the possible options available to a generic post streamlining the process of managing site content.

 WordPress Custom Post Types highlight the fact that WordPress is not simply a blogging platform: it is a robust Content Management System that will help you organize your content and customize the presentation of your WordPress website to the world.

-*This article is provided for free and as-is, use, enjoy, learn, and experiment at your own risk – but have fun!
-Excelisys does not offer any free support or free assistance with any of the contents of this blog post.
-If you would like help or assistance, please consider retaining Excelisys’ consulting & development services.
+**This article is provided for free and as-is.
+Use, enjoy, learn and eXperiment at your own risk – but have fun! eXcelisys does not offer any free support or free assistance with any of the contents of this blog post.
+If you would like help or assistance, please consider retaining eXcelisys’ WordPress Support Services.